lukepuplett/notes/gcp/cloud-firestore.md

 See https://cloud.google.com/firestore/docs/query-data/indexing?hl=en-AU&_ga=2.186531241.-147496122.1638202233#error-links

+New indexes are backfilled using _long-running operations_ and take at least a few minutes even for an empty database.
+View the operation with:

+    gcloud firestore operations list
+    gcloud firestore operations describe OP-ID

 Single-field indexes are managed by configuring the auto-indexing and exemptions.
 By default an SFI is made for each field in a document and each sub-field in a document map value.
 For normal fields, it makes an ascending index and a descending one at collection-scope.
 It does this also for each map field.
 Arrays get a collect-scope "array-contains" index.

 SFIs with collection-group scope are not maintained by default, whatever that means.